 - Log into your account of the company where you purchased your domain from.

-- Find your new DNS.
+- Find your new nameservers.

-- Monitor the DNS change progress.
+- Monitor the nameservers change progress.

 Step one – log into your account of the company where you purchased your domain from